 Begin by making your infused oil.
 For a full tutorial on how to make your herbal oils, see this post.
 You can use this recipe to make any herbal salves.

-Let the mixture partially set before topping with some petals (this is purely aesthetic) or leave plain.
-Once the wax is set the salve is ready to use
+Step 4: Let the mixture partially set before topping with some petals (this is purely aesthetic) or leave plain.
+Once the wax is set the salve is ready to use.

-- always use clear fingers when applying salve as you don't want to introduce any bacteria that will cause mold
+- Wash your hands first: always use clean fingers when applying salve as you don't want to introduce any bacteria that will cause mould.

 - 1 Cup Calendula Oil

-- 1 Ounce (28 g) Beeswax or Carnauba wax to be vegan (grated on a box grater if it's in a large chunk) 28 grams
+- 1 Ounce Beeswax or Carnauba wax to be vegan (grated on a box grater if it's in a large chunk) 28 grams

 - Carefully pour the hot oil and wax mixture into clean and dry containers (make sure they are tempered and will not shatter or melt).
 I like metal tins, but you can reuse old jam jars, tea tins, etc.